Chillyzz/Ontology-and-knowledge-base-construction/Concepts/Algebra.md

 3. ThreeDimensionVector: A ThreedimensionVector is a vector in a 3D space.
     - *Example*: (0, 1, 2); (0, 2, 3).

 # Logic

+1. Proposition: A statement that is whether true or false.
+    - *Example*: " 2 + 2 = 4 "

+# Statistics & Probability

+1. Dataset \\in Set: A set contains data points, ususally used in statistics.
+    - *Example*: A: Dataset; A = {1, 2, 3, 4}

+2.

+3.